jbexta/AgentPilot/docs/guides/creating_a_plugin.md

 - <b>self.workflow</b> - Using this you can access all methods and attributes of the current `Workflow`.

 ### Creating extra parameters
-You can create additional settings for an agent by defining a `extra_params` attribute. <br>
+You can create additional settings for an agent by defining a `schema` attribute. <br>
 This is a list of dictionaries representing a list of parameters.
 The values will be available in the GUI and `self.config` with a prefixed key: `'extra.{param_name}'`.<br>
 The GUI will automatically create a setting for each parameter in the `General` tab of `AgentSettings`.<br>